Nonvolatile bistable memory and Ising machine based on Micro-Electro-Mechanical Systems: Introduction

 \section{Introduction}

-Many binary-combinatorial problems are described by the Ising model\cite{Lucas}.
-It is called an Ising machine, where a ground state is efficiently obtained by an annealing method.
+Many binary-combinatorial problems are described by the Ising model\cite {Lucas}.
+It is solved by an Ising machine, where a local minimum state is efficiently obtained by an annealing method.
 There are various ways for the annealing process.
-A classical way is a simulated annealing\cite{Kirk,Cerny}, where we decrease temperature to obtain a ground state.
-The quantum annealing machine \cite{Nishimori,Farhi,Johnson} is one of the most successful quantum machines on a commercial basis although it is not a universal quantum computer.
-It determines a ground state of a transverse magnetic field Ising model by gradually decreasing the magnetic field.
+A classical way is a simulated annealing\cite{Kirk,Cerny} , where we decrease temperature to obtain a local minimum state.
+The quantum annealing machine\cite{Nishimori,Farhi,Johnson} is one of the most successful quantum machines on a commercial basis although it is not a universal quantum computer.
+It determines a local minimum state of a transverse-field Ising model by gradually decreasing the magnetic field.
+However, it is necessary to cool down the sample below the helium temperature in order to make the system superconducting.

-Recently, many variations of the Ising machine are proposed such as a coherent Ising machine\cite{Yamamoto,Wang,Mara,Inagaki,Bohm} based on photonic systems, a simulated bifurcation machine\cite{Goto,Goto2} based on digital computer and a probabilistic-bit (p-bit) machine\cite {Ohno,Cam,Cam2,Per,Cam3} based on magnetic systems.
+Recently, many variations of the Ising machine are proposed\cite{Afoa} such as a coherent Ising machine\cite{Yamamoto,Wang,Mara,Inagaki,Bohm} based on photonic systems, an electronic oscillator-based Ising machine\cite{OIM}, accelerated simulated annealers\cite{Yamaoka,Takemoto}, a simulated bifurcation machine\cite{Goto,Goto2} based on digital computer and a probabilistic-bit (p-bit) machine\cite{Ohno,Cam,Cam2,Per,Cam3} based on magnetic systems.
 The key point is how to make a binary stable state representing the Ising degree of freedom and how to control it.
-Actually, it is not necessary to be a quantum system to solve this Ising problem.
-It is advantageous if it is possible to construct an Ising machine with the use of current electric technologies.
+It is advantageous if we are able to construct an Ising machine with the use of current electromechanical technologies.

+There is an important observation made by Feynman\cite{Feynman}.
+He proposed to use the equations of motion describing a natural phenomenon to solve a given problem in the context of quantum computations.
+The execution is done all at once at high speed.
+It is contrasted to the digital computer, where the calculation is done sequentially.

-A microelectromechanical system (MEMS) is a combinatorial system of electric circuits and mechanical systems\cite{Mita1,Mita2}.
-A typical example is an electrostatic actuator consisting of capacitors and springs, which we call a parallel-plate MEMS.
-Another important MEMS\ is a comb-teeth electrostatic actuator, which we call a comb-teeth MEMS.\ In both of these, the capacitance is controlled by tuning the position of plates in the capacitors.
-Topological physics in MEMS has been discussed\cite{EzawaMEMS,Higo}.
+A microelectromechanical system (MEMS) is a combinatorial system of electric circuits and mechanical systems\cite{Mita1,Mita2,Toshiyoshi}.
+A typical example is an electrostatic actuator consisting of parallel plates abbreviated as a parallel-plate MEMS.
+Another important MEMS\ is a comb-teeth electrostatic actuator abbreviated as a comb-teeth MEMS.